soundpaint/rp2040pio-docs/download-and-compile.rst

 List of required software:

-* Java OpenJDK 11.x (other versions should also work, but have not been tested)
+* Java OpenJDK 11.x (other recent versions should also work, but have not been tested)
 * GNU Make
 * Git